cryham/crystalfont/README.md

   1. Edit coloring schemes by adding predefined channels and modify their parameters (along with color).
   1. Zoom preview texture or see chosen character.

-For more details see included README file or [Wiki](https://github.com/cryham/crystalfont/wiki).

-Latest version is 4.46, link to [Downloads here](https://github.com/cryham/crystalfont/releases).

 ---

 ## Program Screenshot ##

 ![program](https://raw.githubusercontent.com/cryham/crystalfont/master/screens/42program.jpg)

----

-## About ##

-This is my very old program from 2006-2010, written in C++, WinAPI and Direct3D9 calls.